 How do I start a credential file?

-Complete the Green Mountain College Credential File Release Form and return to the Office of Career Services.
+Complete the Green Mountain College Credential File Release Form and return to the Office of Career and Personal Development.
 This form notifies you of your right to view your file and notifies us if you opt to waive that right.
 Completion of this form officially opens your file.

 How do I collect references for my file?